0xSpaceShard/starknet-hardhat-plugin/README.md

     const balanceStr = await contract.call("get_balance"); // call method by name and receive the result (string) const balance = parseInt(balanceStr);
     expect(balance).to.equal(30);
   });

+  it("should work for a previously deployed contract", async function () {
+    const contractFactory = await starknet.getContractFactory("MyContract"); // assumes there is a file MyContract.cairo
+    const contract = contractFactory.getContractAt("0x123..."); // you might wanna put an actual address here await contract.invoke(...);
+  });
 });
 ```